Knapp’s Relationship Model

 Overview

-Few modern human communication models have been as widely cited as that of Knapp’s relationship model, a ten-stage, dual staircase model that proposes the stages of relational development between two individuals.
-Drawing on Altman and Taylor’s social penetration theory, Knapp described the course of a relationship within the context of stages of escalation and de-escalation.
+Few modern human communication models have been as widely cited as Knapp’s relationship model, a ten-stage, dual-staircase model that proposes the stages of relational development between two individuals.
+Drawing on Irwin Altman and Dalmas Taylor’s social penetration theory, Mark Knapp described the course of a relationship within the context of stages of escalation and de-escalation.
 Although not without its flaws, Knapp’s relationship model has aided many researchers in further understanding the complexities of human relationships, especially in the digital age.

-Mark Knapp (1978) sought to reduce the ambiguity of relational communication by furthering the field of communication theory with his ten-stage relationship model.
-The ten stages, presented in five stages of escalation, or “coming together,” and five stages of de-escalation, or “coming apart,” are depicted in a dual staircase in an effort to show the movement of the couple from one stage to the next.
+Known for his expertise in nonverbal communication, Knapp sought to reduce the ambiguity of relational communication by furthering the field of communication theory with his ten-stage relationship model.
+The ten stages, presented in five stages of escalation, or “coming together,” and five stages of de-escalation, or “coming apart,” are depicted in a dual staircase model to show the couple's movement from one stage to the next.

-Hall, Travis, Anderson, and Henley (2013) have elaborated on the specifics of each stage of Knapp’s relationship model, especially regarding its manifestation in the relationship.
-According to Hall et al., the first, initiating, stage is “characterized by visual contact and intention to communicate with another individual” (p.
-52).
+Other researchers have elaborated on the specifics of each stage of Knapp’s relationship model, especially regarding its manifestation in the relationship.
+The first, initiating, stage is defined by visual contact and the intention to communicate with someone.
 In other words, the individuals establish that they want to communicate with each other.
-During the initiating stage of Knapp’s relationship model, according to Alberts (1986), people try to convey “likeable” qualities to the other person.
+During the initiating stage of Knapp’s relationship model, people try to convey “likeable” qualities to the other person.

-In the next stage, the experimenting stage, the two communicate about general topics of mutual interest.
-For example, the couple exchange information about their background.
-According to Alberts (1986), this is where they each assess the possibility of their establishing a relationship.
-Unlike the initiating stage, here the parties work to figure out just why their particular relationship is different.
+In the next stage, experimenting, the two communicate about general topics of mutual interest and assess the possibility of establishing a relationship.
+For example, they exchange information about their background.
+Unlike the initiating stage, here, the parties work to figure out why their particular relationship is different.
 They circle the idea of labeling it a relationship.
-In the third stage, intensifying, a deepening occurs, both in regard to the topics communicated as well as their disclosure.
-According to Alberts, the intensifying stage is denoted by the two parties growing closer, as they “see themselves as connected” (p.
-136).
-As in the previous stage, experimenting, the couple uses conversational features such as metatalk and relational innuendo; however, in this stage the talk is more explicit and direct.
+In the third stage, intensifying, a deepening occurs, both regarding the topics communicated and their disclosure.
+The intensifying stage is denoted by the two parties growing closer, as they “see themselves as connected."
+As in the experimenting stage, the couple uses conversational features such as metatalk and relational innuendo, but the talk is more explicit and direct.
 They also use mitigation.

 The integrating stage, the fourth stage, is where the conversation is at its deepest, as the couple discloses private information.
-It is here, during this stage, that the couple begins to identify as “we.”
-During the integrating stage, the people “view themselves as a couple” or “fuse,” (Alberts, 1986, p.
-137).
-At this point, the couple exchanges “I love you,” which is symbolic of that fusion.
-Such is considered a speech act, as it both says and does something, simultaneously.
-The fifth stage, assert Hall et al. (2013), serves as a “boundary” between the escalating and deescalating phases or the coming together and coming apart phases.
+It is during this stage that the couple begins to identify as “we.”
+During the integrating stage, the people perceive their relationship as a couple, or a fuse.
+At this point, the couple exchanges “I love you,” which symbolizes that fusion.
+Such is considered a speech act, as it both says and does something simultaneously.
+The fifth stage serves as a “boundary” between the escalating and de-escalating phases or the coming together and coming apart phases.
 This stage is called the bonding stage, and it is the pinnacle of the escalation.
-Here, according to Hall et al., the couple may engage in a number of “acts of formal commitment,” including, engagement, marriage, or moving in together (p.
-52).
-Alberts (1986) adds that the primary purpose of this stage is to seek alignment by defining the relationship.
+Here, the couple may engage in a number of formal commitment methods, including engagement, marriage, or moving in together.
+The primary purpose of this stage is to seek alignment by defining the relationship.
 At this point, the couple has reached their highest levels of intimacy.

-Hall et al. (2013) contend that it is during the escalating, or coming together, stages, which are marked by noninstrumental complaints, that is, those complaints in one partner, in fact, has no agency to “physically change or do anything” but to offer their partner support.
-As a result, the complaint then serves as an opportunity “to share information and grow closer” (p.
-53).
+It is during the escalating, or coming together, stages, which are marked by noninstrumental complaints, that is, those complaints in one partner, in fact, has no agency to change in a physical way but to offer their partner support.
+As a result, the complaint becomes an opportunity to become closer by sharing information.
 In other words, they end up sharing solidarity with one another, being on the same side.

 Knapp then introduces the potential de-escalating, or coming apart, phases of a relationship, the first of which is differentiating.
-During this sixth stage, individuality becomes more of a goal for the couple while the seventh stage, circumscribing, marks the introduction of tense and infrequent communication between the couple, according to Hall et al. (2013).
-During the eighth stage, stagnating, the couple tends to avoid conversation, in particular, out of the assumption that engaging in a conversation will resort to more tension.
+During this sixth stage, individuality becomes more of a goal for the couple, while the seventh stage, circumscribing, marks the introduction of tense and infrequent communication between the couple.
+During the eighth stage, stagnating, the couple tends to avoid conversation, in particular, out of the assumption that engaging in a conversation will result in more tension.
 As a result, communication is significantly reduced or lacking.
-Also, during the stagnating stage, each individual in the couple may resort to imagined conversations, or what was previously referred to researchers in the field as “self-talk,” in which they rationalize their partner’s response in their mind, which then leads them to the avoidance of an actual conversation, as they have already determined their partner’s response.
+Also, during the stagnating stage, each individual in the couple may resort to imagined conversations, or what was previously referred to by researchers in the field as “self-talk,” in which they rationalize their partner’s response in their mind, which then leads them to the avoidance of an actual conversation, as they have already determined their partner’s response.

 Both the ninth stage, avoiding, and the tenth stage, terminating, are both signified by the end of all communication between the couple as well as the relationship.
-In fact, Hall et al. (2013) mention that the only communication that does occur at the final stages is in relation to the termination of the relationship.
+The only communication that occurs at the final stages is in relation to the termination of the relationship.

 Further Insights

-Although Avtgis, West, and Anderson (1998) acknowledge that Knapp’s ten-stage model of relationships is the most complete in comparison to its predecessors, primarily because it gives a “full treatment of the relationship life cycle,” they also argue it lacks “a solid empirical foundation” (p.
-280).
-Specifically, Avtgis et al. commend Knapp’s model for applying social penetration principles and its ability to depict how the people evaluate relational rewards and costs, which ultimately determines the direction and speed of a relationship.
-Despite its comparative comprehensiveness, Knapp’s model lacks valid measurement instruments, thus making it “ripe for further development” (p.
-281).
-Where the model falls short or requires further development, according to Avtgis and colleagues, is that it assumes a systematic or sequential progression of relationships through the model, which in reality, may occur in any direction on the staircase, including up, down, and sideways.
-Avtgis et al. (1998), therefore, argue that Knapp’s model, although more comprehensive than others, is also in need of a “deductive method for determining relationship stages” (p.
-281).
-Cognitive, affective, and behavioral components of each stage of Knapp’s relationship model require classification, according to Avtgis et al. (1998).
-Because there is evidence of the “concurrent appearance of items,” that is an overlapping of stages, which was apparent on both the coming together and coming apart phases, they urge a nominal categorization via a corresponding measurement instrument of these overlapping of stages to further address Knapp’s relationship model.
+Researchers Theodore Avtgis, Daniel West, and Traci Anderson acknowledged in their 1998 article that Knapp’s ten-stage model of relationships is the most complete compared to its predecessors, primarily because it gives a “full treatment of the relationship life cycle.”
+They also argue it lacks “a solid empirical foundation."
+Other researchers commended Knapp’s model for applying social penetration principles and its ability to depict how people evaluate relational rewards and costs, which ultimately determines the direction and speed of a relationship.
+Despite its comparative comprehensiveness, Knapp’s model lacks valid measurement instruments, making it open to evolution and expansion by later practitioners.
+Avtgis and his colleagues argued that the model required further development in its assumption of a systematic or sequential progression of relationships through the model, which, in reality, may occur in any direction on the staircase, including up, down, and sideways.
+Although more comprehensive than others, these researchers also argued that Knapp’s model needed a “deductive method for determining relationship stages."
+The cognitive, affective, and behavioral components of each stage of Knapp’s relationship model required classification.
+Because there is evidence of the “concurrent appearance of items,” that is, an overlapping of stages, which was apparent in both the coming together and coming apart phases, they urged a nominal categorization via a corresponding measurement instrument of these overlapping stages to further address Knapp’s relationship model.

-Weiser and Weigel (2014) have explored the implications of infidelity as it relates to its impact on the human communication in relationships, especially when examining Knapp’s model of relationship escalation and de-escalation.
-According to Weiser and Weigel, another critical factor that can significantly influence the stages of relational communication is the responses to relationship infidelity and how partners determined whether a relationship continues or is dissolved.
-Depending on when the infidelity occurs, infidelity can cause a number of possibilities up to and including termination of the relationship, even during the early stages.
-Weiser and Weigel argue that it is imperative to both acknowledge and investigate the implications of infidelity (especially physical or sexual) and the communication responses that ensue, as research indicates that a “number of individuals will experience infidelity in their lifetimes” (p.
-415).
-Weiser and Weigel argue that, in conjunction with previous research, accommodation responses (active vs. passive and constructive vs. destructive), gender as well as the investment model (i.e., intent to remain in the relationship, level of attachment to a specific relationship), relationship length, and infidelity all affect the communication responses following a serious relationship transgression such as infidelity.
+In a 2014 article, Dana Weiser and Daniel Weigel explored the implications of infidelity regarding its impact on human communication in relationships, especially when examining Knapp’s model of relationship escalation and de-escalation.
+According to Weiser and Weigel, another critical factor that can significantly influence the stages of relational communication is the responses to relationship infidelity and how partners determine whether a relationship continues.
+Depending on when the infidelity occurs, it can cause several possibilities up to and including termination of the relationship, even during the early stages.
+Weiser and Weigel argued that it is imperative to acknowledge and investigate the implications of infidelity (primarily physical or sexual) and the communication responses that ensue, as research indicates that a “number of individuals will experience infidelity in their lifetimes.”
+Weiser and Weigel also argued that, in conjunction with previous research, accommodation responses (active vs. passive and constructive vs. destructive), gender as well as the investment model (i.e., intent to remain in the relationship, level of attachment to a specific relationship), relationship length, and infidelity all affect the communication responses following a serious relationship transgression such as infidelity.

 Viewpoints

 Though highly regarded and widely used as a basis for subsequent research since its initial introduction, Knapp’s relationship model is not without its critics.
-In her discussion of feminism, Holl (2004) addresses the precedent set by such research, especially with respect to rhetoric, which has been further perpetuated as a result of the influence of authors like Knapp.
-Specifically, Holl takes issue with the “reinforcement of culturally prescribed gender roles” used in the investigation of communication and human relationships.
-She draws attention to the fact that Knapp and Vangelisti (2005) use examples in which an argument ensues between a couple over something not reflective of what indeed concerns them.
-For example, a woman addresses her husband’s TV watching habits when she actually wants him to spend more time with her.
+In her 2004 discussion of feminism, Andrea Holl addressed the precedent set by such research, especially with respect to rhetoric, which had been further perpetuated as a result of the influence of authors like Knapp.
+Specifically, Holl took issue with the “reinforcement of culturally prescribed gender roles” used in the investigation of communication and human relationships.
+She drew attention to the fact that some researchers use examples in which an argument ensues between a couple over something not reflective of what indeed concerns them.
+For example, a woman addresses her husband’s television-watching habits when she actually wants him to spend more time with her.
 Such examples, according to Holl, invariably reinforce traditional gender roles, which is at the base of fundamental discussions regarding feminism because it further perpetuates expectations of the genders.
-For Holl, the problem lies in the fact that if respected authors in the field like Knapp and Vangelisti were to change their rhetoric, they would have a significant impact on the field and subsequently promote a consensus that has yet to be reached regarding conversations about what is feminism.
+For Holl, the problem lies in the fact that if respected authors in the field were to change their rhetoric, they would have a significant impact and subsequently promote a consensus that had yet to be reached regarding feminism's meaning.

 Terms & Concepts